mhschubert/Portfolio/classifier_outcome_comparison/README.md

 may introduce unseen variation as most input-output relationships seem to be correlational in nature.
 As a consequence, the error rate of a otherwise well-performing model might rise during its use on unseen data.
 That brings negative normaive implications with it.

+The complete analysis may be found in [this working paper](https://github.com/mhschubert/Portfolio/blob/main/classifier_outcome_comparison/figures/classifier_outcome_comparison.pdf).